wp-plugins/woocommerce-store-toolkit/readme.txt

 == Frequently Asked Questions ==

-- Where can I request new features? -
+**Where can I request new features?**
-You can vote on and request new features and extensions on our Support Forum, see http://www.visser.com.au.
+You can vote on and request new features and extensions on our Support Forum, see http://www.visser.com.au

-- Where can I report bugs or contribute to the project? - Bugs can be reported here on WordPress.org or on our Support Forum, see http://www.visser.com.au.
+**Where can I report bugs or contribute to the project?**
+Bugs can be reported here on WordPress.org or on our Support Forum, see http://www.visser.com.au

 == Support ==